-A month after we started, 15 new sections of Alpina Air Fence/Air Module were deployed at Road Atlanta for the May 17-20 AMA National.
-Another 20 new Airfence Safety Systems Air Fence/Air Module sections will show up for the June 7-10 AMA National at Road America.
+So we took off on our own, starting the quest for soft barriers with the editorial.
+The donations poured in, and within a month after we started, 15 new sections of Alpina Air Module were deployed at Road Atlanta for the May 17-20 AMA National.
+Another 20 new Airfence Safety Systems Airfence/Air Module sections arrived for the June 7-10 AMA National at Road America.

 *Trademark of Airfence Safety Systems

 Who owns airfence/soft barriers purchased by the Roadracing World Action Fund?

 Soft barriers purchased by the Roadracing World Action Fund, Inc. remain the property of the non-profit organization.

 How do you determine where air fence will go next?

 Soft barriers deployed at race tracks by Roadracing World Action Fund are placed specifically for demonstration purposes, in order to educate racers, race track owners, and race sanctioning organizations and the general public about the effectiveness of using soft barrier over conventional barriers such hay bales or tires in preventing crash injuries.

 Depending on availability and other geographical and logistical considerations, Roadracing World Action Fund soft barrier will appear at events of at least three days sanctioned by organizations that license motorcycle road racers, conduct races attended by the public and who are willing to assist in deployment soft barrier.
 To host a soft barrier demonstration at your event, contact us at 951-245-6411.